gvwilson/sensibleadventures/cloudherd/new.md

 A cold shiver ran up Noxy's back.
 She and Sensy exchanged wide-eyed looks.
-People weren't supposed to talk about someone who had been shunned, but older children had whispered this one when grownups weren't around.
+People weren't supposed to talk about someone who had been shunned, but older children had whispered Yestevan's name when grownups weren't around.
+None of them knew exactly what he had done, but he was the only cloudherd to be banished in years.

 Yestevan just grinned at Grappa Gas, then winked at the two girls when he saw they were looking at him.
 Noxy glared in return, while Sensy